 Many companies look to Indian BPOs to handle their call center, IT, web development or other business processes.
 Follow these steps to start a Business Process Outsourcing company of your own.

-1. Determine the type of BPO you want to start
+1. Decide on your niche and determine the type of BPO you want to start

 You need to have strong business acumen and some expertise in your field to know how to run the show in the BPO sector.
 You have a couple of ways to approach this: